Free Shipping to continental USA on orders $39 and up! Free Expedited Shipping on orders $59 and up!

 6. Reduce Environmental Triggers – Dust, pollen, and low humidity can trigger eczema symptoms in some people.
 Keep your environment clean and dust free.
 If needed, use an air filter.
 If the air in your environment is dry, use a warm mist humidifier.

 Will Eczema Ever Be Cured?
 It’s possible!
 Research is advancing, and new treatments are making eczema easier to manage.
 But until then, it's possible to reduce your eczema symptoms significantly.
-Be patient because it may take some time for you to identify your eczema triggers, and it may take several weeks for changes to be reflected in your skin, but significant improvement in your eczema symptoms is definitely possible.
+Be patient because it may take some time for you to identify your eczema triggers, and after you do, it may take several weeks for changes to be reflected in your skin, but significant improvement in your eczema symptoms is definitely possible.

 By Sara Khowaja, S.M.O.C.
 Skincare